Delstroo/TheMealDBSwiftUI/README.md

 - Browse a wide range of recipes from MealDB API.
 - View detailed information about each recipe, including ingredients and instructions.
-- Save your favorite recipes to your account for quick access.
+- Save your favorite recipes to your personal list for quick access.

 ## Technologies Used